just-a-confused-seal/koilog/README.md

 ## To do list:
 [] Make MITRE ATT&cK rules mapping for program

-[] Make configuration.ini parser and rules
+[X] Make configuration.ini parser and rules

 [X] Create function to parse Eventdata xml data to json

 [X] Add Logic to get only event log that within range n-minutes

+[X] Add HTTP Post feature to send JSON evendata from client to dashboard

 [] ....